jongiddy/cf-dioxus/cf-dioxus-pages/README.md

 This will provide a link to a pages.dev website.

-To publish the site to a non-dev domain go to your Cloudflare account, click on Compute (Workers) then click on the pages site (e.g. my-site-pages), click on Custom Domains, and add a domain from your Cloudflare-managed domains (e.g. `www.example.com/*`).
+To publish the site to a non-dev domain go to your Cloudflare account, click on Compute (Workers) then click on the pages site (e.g. cf-dioxus-pages), click on Custom Domains, and add a domain from your Cloudflare-managed domains (e.g. `www.example.com/*`).